ulfboge/wildlands-league-ecosystem/docs/Progress_Report_2025.md

-# Progress Report 2025
-## Assessing the Potential for Ecosystem Services & Carbon Product Development
+# Progress Report: Assessing the Potential for Ecosystem Services & Carbon Product Development

 ### Prepared For:
 **Wildlands League**